-The Month of February is Hockey is For Everyone, the international campaign that leverages the game of hockey to drive positive social change.
+In February 2019, the Heat will celebrate the second Hockey is For Everyone in Stockton, the international campaign that leverages the game of hockey to drive positive social change.

 The NHL initiative partners with USA Hockey to spread the message of support to any teammate, coach or fan who brings heart, energy and passion to the rink.
 It’s also the belief that all hockey programs, from professionals to youth organizations, should provide a safe, positive and inclusive environment for players and families regardless of race, color, religion, national origin, gender, disability, sexual orientation and socio-economic status.

-Part of the inclusion process is educating fans who’ve never been exposed to the sport, so in support of that objective, the Heat have launched Hockey Made Simple, an online and printed platform which introduces the basics of the sport and demonstrates key rules for a fan who’s brand new to the game in both English and in Spanish.
+During the first celebration of Hockey is For Everyone, we invited fans to attend a practice and learn and discuss some of the finer points of the game with CEO Brian Petrovek while also having launched Hockey Made Simple, an online and printed platform which introduces the basics of the sport and demonstrates key rules for a fan who’s brand new to the game in both English and in Spanish.

-Printed handouts for new fans will be made available for FREE at Heat home games through the rest of the season, which can be picked up at the Bruce’s Body Shop Sales and Service Booth in the North Entry, or can be viewed and downloaded on stocktonheat.com/simple.
+Printed handouts for new fans were made available for FREE at Heat home games through the rest of the season, which can be picked up at the Bruce’s Body Shop Sales and Service Booth in the North Entry, or can be viewed and downloaded on stocktonheat.com/simple.

 Already a Hockey Player?
 Take the Pledge!